Skip to main content

 Norway on a budget

-12 TIPS TO AFFORDABLE TRAVEL
+12 AFFORDABLE TRAVEL TIPS

 Less expensive to travel to Norway

-Norway has been quietly becoming cheaper and cheaper for many travellers for years, especially if you are travelling with dollars, euros, pounds, or Danish kroner in your pocket.
-In 2023, the Norwegian krone (NOK) is historically weak, which means that travelling in Norway has becomemore affordable for most visitors!
+In recent years, Norway has been quietly becoming cheaper and cheaper, especially if you are travelling with dollars, euros, pounds, or Danish kroner in your wallet.
+The Norwegian krone (NOK) is historically weak, which means that travelling to Norway has become more affordable for most visitors!
+Especially for Americans – who get 23 percent more value for every dollar they spend than just five years ago.

-How to travel more affordably in Norway:
+How to travel more affordably in Norway

 1. Book as early as possible

-Check out where you can go with NOR-WAY bussekspress or Vy Express.
+Find your next destination with NOR-WAY bussekspress or Vy Express.

 2. Travel in the off-season